 - Late summer specialty melons: Galia, honeydew, orange flesh, Piel de Sapo (striped cucumber beetle)

 Management System Descriptions for Five Important Insect Pests

 The management systems of five important insect pests are described in detail below.
 The goals of these detailed descriptions are to:

-- identify which management tools and strategies are working and which are not, and
+- Identify which management tools and strategies are working and which are not

 Damage: Striped and spotted cucumber beetles cause yield losses, primarily by adults feeding on foliage, resulting in sunburn and scarring (melons and cucurbits) or general leaf and stem damage (all crops).
 Root feeding by larvae is commonly observed.